 In order to deliver lifesaving therapies to a specific patient, high value CAR-T therapies require zero disruptions in the supply chain.
 To ensure data provenance for chain of custody and temperature control monitoring, real time track and trace technologies are indicated.
 There are several solution providers for real time track and trace—Sendum PT300 is an example of a package tracker that provides real time GPS location, temperature reading, humidity, shock events and more.
 The Sendum package tracker utilizes Findum software for real time monitoring with software that is 21 CFR part 11 compliant.
 Identifying, qualifying, and implementing appropriate technologies and solution providers to ensure supply chain security are programs that can be executed by a qualified packaging engineering and logistics expert.

 The growth of the specialty biopharmaceutical market sector and its therapies for life threatening diseases and unmet patient needs has generated new and significant challenges to the pharmaceutical supply chain.
-From a packaging engineering perspective, cryogenic temperature shipments and supply chain security with real time track and trace requirements, are two of the challenges that can be managed with robust and agile solutions that are executed with the support of an experienced life sciences packaging engineer at Network Partners.
+From a packaging engineering perspective, cryogenic temperature shipments and supply chain security with real time track and trace requirements, are two of the challenges that can be managed with robust and agile solutions that are executed with the support of an experienced life sciences packaging engineer at Network Partners Group.

 ISPE Insights: “Creating Supply Chain Excellence, Achieving Superior Performance” An interview with Lou Schmukler, President Global Manufacturing and Supply at Bristol Myers Squibb

 ISPE Features: “Pharma Supply Chains: Dramatic Changes Ahead” Andrew D. Skibo